Kai Meriluoto

-Kai Meriluoto (born 2 January 2003) is a Finnish footballer who plays as a forward for Veikkausliiga side Ilves on loan from HJK.
+Kai Meriluoto (born 2 January 2003) is a Finnish professional footballer who plays as a forward for Allsvenskan club IFK Värnamo.

 Early life

-Meriluoto was born in Siuntio, Finland, to a Japanese mother and Finnish father.
+Meriluoto was born in Pori, Finland, to a Japanese Catholic mother from Hakodate, Hokkaido, and to a Finnish father.
+His parents met in 1989 when they both were studying in Wisconsin, US.
 When he was a one-year-old, he moved to Vienne, Isère, France, with his family and lived there for five years before returning to Finland.
-Meriluoto lived in China from when he was ten years old until he was twelve years old.
+Meriluoto lived in Shanghai, China, due to his father's work from when he was ten years old until he was twelve years old.
 He has dual citizenship of Finland and Japan, and he speaks Finnish, Japanese, French and English fluently.
-In 2021, Meriluoto moved back to France.
+Meriluoto has an older brother, Aki, who is also a footballer and has played for US Lesquin at the semi-pro level in France.